Sam31551/PostGrad_Multivariate_Analysis/README.md

 **Discriminat Analysis**

-Linear and Quadratic Discriminat Analysis models are fit on the data.
+Linear and Quadratic Discriminant Analysis models are fit on the data.
 Models performance are compared with the best model (LDA) having its decision boundary plotted.
 The plot shows a strong performance.

 **Principal Component Analysis**